Frequently Asked Questions About Facial Liposuction

 Back to Top

-To a certain degree, yes.
-Although the fat cells sucked out will never return, the fat under your chin might come back if you overeat and gain weight.
-Liposuction, in any application, is not to be used for weight loss.
+To a certain degree, yes, facial liposuction results are permanent.
+Although the fat cells sucked out will never return, the fat under your chin might come back if you gain weight.
+(Liposuction, in any application, is not to be used for weight loss.)

 Back to Top